alexge233/node-word-vec/README.md

 ## what is it for?

-Anybody interested in NLP, semantic analysis and word vectoring.
+Anybody interested in NLP, semantic analysis and word vectoring, as well as classification.